erickaitang/snomedct_guided_clustering/README.md

 ## External Files
 - **SNOMED CT RF2 files**: Required for graph construction.
 Download from:
   [https://www.nlm.nih.gov/healthit/snomedct/international.html](https://www.nlm.nih.gov/healthit/snomedct/international.html)

+  > Note: Copyrighted SNOMED content cannot be uploaded to public repositories.
+Download the RF2 files yourself and configure the relevant file paths at the start of the notebook to point to the local RF2 folder.

 - **Cycle removal tool** (optional):
   [https://github.com/zhenv5/breaking_cycles_in_noisy_hierarchies](https://github.com/zhenv5/breaking_cycles_in_noisy_hierarchies)

-> Note: You may point to your local RF2 folder by configuring the relevant file paths at the start of the notebook.
-Copyrighted SNOMED content cannot be uploaded to public repositories.

 ## Metadata File Format
 The diagnosis metadata file must be named `Metadata.csv` and contain at least one column: